The Hartford Insurance Group, Inc. research snapshot

 Bullish case

-More likely if HIG compounds EPS near 6% annually, keeps Business Insurance underwriting below a 90% underlying combined ratio, avoids major reserve charges, uses buybacks well, and the market values earnings near 12x.
+More likely if HIG compounds core EPS near 6% to 7% annually, keeps Business Insurance below a 90% underlying combined ratio, grows Employee Benefits margins, deploys the $4.2 billion buyback and Hartford Funds proceeds well, and the market values earnings near 11x to 12x.

 Base case

-More likely if EPS compounds near 3% annually, catastrophe losses normalize, employee benefits margins stay healthy, investment income remains supportive, and investors value HIG near 10x earnings.
+More likely if EPS compounds near 3% to 4% annually, catastrophe losses normalize, reserve strengthening stays modest, investment income remains supportive, and investors value HIG near 10x to 10.5x earnings.

 Bearish case

-More likely if catastrophe losses, casualty reserve strengthening, personal-lines price competition, weaker investment income, or multiple compression drive EPS lower and the market values earnings near 8x.
+More likely if reserve strengthening in general liability and commercial auto, catastrophe losses, personal lines price competition, weaker investment income, the Hartford Funds transition drag, or multiple compression drive EPS lower and the market values earnings near 8x to 9x.

 HIG AI technical analysis